-How to share drafts and edit them together
+How to share and collaborate on drafts

 Sharing drafts in Front allows teammates to collaborate and get feedback on a message prior to sending.
 Instead of writing a draft on your own or needing to forward a copy of the draft for feedback, shared drafts enable you to edit a draft together and consolidate feedback in a clean, collaborative way.
+You can even use comments to have a discussion about the draft as you're collaborating.

 How to share a draft